temportalflux/integro-tabletop/Backlog.md

 - must be in the top-level inventory (equipment)

 ## Spellcasting
+- Spell panel rows for selected spells
+	- cast vs use buttons
+- non-stub search functionality in main panel
+- Spell management
+	- collasable sections for selected and available spells
+	- selecting and unselecting spells
-- Fill out the spells panel
+	- search available spells to be selected
-- a spellcasting feature populates some top-level derived optional struct for spellcasting
-- persistent data stores what spells are prepared (vs the feature or containers which store what is known/learned)
 - Spell Components
 	- items can have the `SpellComponent` tag
 	- spells which have spell components specify the name, an optional gold amount, and if there is a gold amount, optionally consume it